TejasRao01/Task_2/MiniTask_1.md

 |Bluetooth tranceiver|Easy to use SPP;widely used also|Low powerconsumption.
 Betterrange than IR.
 Cheapin terms of cost.|Low bandwidthcompared to WIFI.Short rangecommunication|
 |Andriod App|Hard to code an app|Can be customised precisely to the requirements|Security might be an issue|

 From the above table, it is clear that the PCB, transciever and the HUD can be modified.
-The
+While the Android app also needs to be coded, the task comes in the domain of the PDC team of the project.

+##### Transciever
+The transciever should have a range of atleast 4 feet,

+#####